mikrono/tModLoaderWiki_kr_ko/ModItem.md

 Allows you to draw things in front of this item in the inventory.
 This method is called even if PreDrawInInventory returns false.

+### public virtual Vector2?
+HoldoutOffset()

+Allows you to determine the offset of this item's sprite when used by the player.
+This is only used for items with a useStyle of 5 that aren't staves.
+Return null to use the vanilla holdout offset; returns null by default.

+### public virtual Vector2?
+HoldoutOrigin()

+Allows you to determine the point on this item's sprite that the player holds onto when using this item.
+The origin is from the bottom left corner of the sprite.
+This is only used for staves with a useStyle of 5.
+Return null to use the vanilla holdout origin (zero); returns null by default.

 ### public virtual bool CanEquipAccessory(Player player, int slot)

 Allows you to disallow the player from equipping this accessory.
 Return false to disallow equipping this accessory.
 Returns true by default.